erwan749/ProjectNemo/README.md

 # Project Nemo: Nautilus Diving Club Management System

 **Overview:**
 Nautilus Diving Club, founded in 1988 by Mr. Georges NEMO, is a diving club offering recreational and professional diving services.
 The club needs a computerized management tool to manage its personnel, clients, diving equipment, and dive sessions.
-This system is built using C# and SQL Server 2008, with the server hosted externally, and TFS 2012 for team collaboration.
+This system is built using C# and SQL Server, with the server hosted externally, and TFS 2012 for team collaboration.

 ## Features:
 - **Personnel Management:** Track club members including instructors, trainees, and support staff.